lorenzocadamuro/lorenzocadamuro/README.md

 # Hi! 👋

-I'm Lorenzo, a passionate and innately curious Front-end Engineer from Italy, with a dedication for interaction and user experience.
+I'm Lorenzo, a passionate and innately curious **Front-end Engineer** from Italy 🇮🇹, with a dedication for interaction and user experience.
 I enjoy taking on new challenges, discover emerging technologies, explore innovative solutions.

 ### 🦸🏻‍♂️ Projects